 About This Blog

-I am a mystic at heart (and was probably a shaman in another life).
+I am a mystic at heart.
 My quest for meaning lingers at the intersection of reality, spirituality, and the nature of consciousness.
 I blog to share my perspectives on these and other topics, but also to share my experiences of the transcendent and the mundane, two beautiful subjects that are often indistinguishable.

 Links to Publications and Referenced Work

 -“Storytelling: A Way to Gain Perspective on Past Traumas” by Cheryl Shore ARNP (Referenced)